-The district’s main goal is to prepare career ready graduates by sustaining its commitment to high-quality instruction, strong leadership, providing a safe, secure learning environment, and engaging parents and the Fresno community.
+The district’s main goal is to prepare career-ready graduates by sustaining its commitment to high-quality instruction, strong leadership, providing a safe, secure learning environment, and engaging parents and the Fresno community.
 Because of this strong commitment, the academic performance of Fresno Unified students has steadily increased as a result of dedicated district leadership, and teachers and all employees maintaining the core belief that all students can learn.
 Graduation rates continue to steadily rise, and the number of chronically absent students has significantly dropped.

 Fresno Unified has a number of academic programs that help meet the needs of the diverse student population.
 This year, the district continued to increase the number of available preschool spaces, providing the district’s youngest students a jump start before entering kindergarten.
-Specialty offerings such as Cooper Academy, that recently received the prestigious designation as a National International Baccalaureate school, Baird Middle School’s Environmental Science magnet program, the award-winning Center for Advanced Research and Technology (CART) high school program, and the esteemed Manchester GATE (Gifted and Talented Education) program, that engages students who want to pursue a rigorous course study.
+Specialty offerings, such as, Cooper Academy, that recently received the prestigious designation as a National International Baccalaureate school, Baird middle School’s Environmental Science magnet program, the award-winning Center for Advanced Research and Technology (CART) high school program, and the esteemed Manchester GATE (Gifted and Talented Education) program, that engages students who want to pursue a rigorous course study.
 These programs challenge students to reach their potential and prepare them for success beyond high school.

-Educational efforts in the school district go well beyond the basics and focus on meeting every student’s academic needs, raising expectations for all students, operating with increased efficiency and effectiveness, and developing a quality workforce.
+Educational efforts in the school district go well beyond the basics and focus on meeting every students’ academic needs, raising expectations for all students, operating with increased efficiency and effectiveness, and developing a quality workforce.
 Clovis Unified emphasizes developing students to their full potential in mind, body and spirit.
 Services to students include a rigorous curriculum; access to a wide variety of athletic, academic and performing arts opportunities; and an emphasis on the development of good character.
-CUSD students and schools have been the recipients of numerous local, state, national and international awards in academics and athletics, as well as National Blue Ribbon School awards, State Distinguished School awards and Title I Academic Achievement awards over the course of the district’s 50-plus year history.
+CUSD students and schools have been the recipients of numerous local, state, national and international awards in academics and athletics, as well as National Blue Ribbon School awards, State Distinguished School awards, and Title I Academic Achievement awards over the course of the district’s 50-plus year history.
 For more information about Clovis Unified, visit cusd.com.

 Those here in Fresno who wish to continue their education are fortunate to have an abundance of excellent institutions close to home.